Fast Verifying Proofs of Propositional Unsatisfiability via Window Shifting: Empirical evaluation

-In addition to the 7 proofs shown in Table~\ref{timeTab}, we tested the verification of the other proofs emitted by abcdSAT RAT.
-In total, we generated 129 proofs of instances from the SAT Competition 2016 by abcdSAT RAT.
-Figure~\ref{scaterFig} shows a log-log scatter plot comparing the running times of TreeRat and DRAT-trim on the 129 proofs.
-Each point corresponds to a given instance.
-A point at line $y=20000$ means that the proofs on that point were not verified by DRAT-trim.
-As shown in Figure~\ref{scaterFig}, most points appear over the diagonal.
-This means that, in most cases, TreeRat is faster than DRAT-trim.
-Even when it is not, the latter is only slightly faster than the former, as indicated by the close proximity of points to the diagonal.
-Figure~\ref{cactusFig} shows a cactus plot related to the performance comparison of the two proof checkers.
-This cactus plot shows clearly that TreeRat outperforms DRAT-trim.
-In Figure~\ref{cactusFig}, the TreeRat curve is always below the DRAT-trim curve.
-That is, in a given amount of time, TreeRat always verified more proofs than DRAT-trim did.
+In addition to the 7 proofs shown in Table~\ref{timeTab}, we tested the verification of the other proofs emitted by \emph{abcdSAT rat} and that of proofs emitted by \emph{Glucose}.
+In total, we generated 131 proofs and 123 proofs by \emph{abcdSAT rat} and \emph{Glucose}, respectively.
+All the instances in the experiment are from the SAT Competition 2016.

+Figure~\ref{scaterFig} shows a log-log scatter plot comparing the running times of \emph{TreeRat shift} and \emph{DRAT-trim} on the 131 proofs.
+Each point corresponds to a given proof.
+A point at line $y=20000$ (resp., $x=20000$) means that the proofs on that point were not verified by \emph{DRAT-trim} (resp., \emph{TreeRat shift}).
+As shown in Figure~\ref{scaterFig}, almost all the points appear over the diagonal.
+This means that, in almost all the cases, \emph{TreeRat shift} is faster than \emph{DRAT-trim}.